julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, January 16, 2025.
+Friday, January 17, 2025.
 Quote of the day:

-> "Loss is nothing else but change, and change is Nature's delight." - Marcus Aurelius
+> "Courageous people do not fear forgiving, for the sake of peace." - Nelson Mandela